mozilla/fxa-auth-db-mysql/docs/DB_API.md

     from the underlying storage system
     (wrapped in `error.wrap()`).

+## .clientInstanceFromTokenVerificationId(uid, tokenVerificationId)

+  Find the client instance that owns an about-to-be-verified sessionToken.
+  This is useful for triggering notifications to other client instances.

+  Returns a promise that:

+  * Resolves with a client instance record if one is found for the essionToken that matches the given `tokenVerificationId`.
+  * Rejects with error `{ code: 404, errno: 116 }`
+    if no such record is found.

 ## .forgotPasswordVerified(tokenId, accountResetToken) ##

 An extra function for `passwordForgotTokens`.
 This performs three operations: